 Each expedition includes a cultural experience that is unique to the country.
-Uganda has the headwaters of the Nile for white-water rafting trips, jungles for gorilla tracking adventures, waterfalls to rappel, and Kenya offers world-class Safaris and opportunities to visit Masai warriors.
-Both countries have unique tribal villages to visit, traditions to learn, singing and dancing to participate in, andcrafts to purchase.
+Uganda has the headwaters of the Nile for white-water rafting trips, jungles for gorilla tracking adventures, waterfalls to rappel, and Kenya offers world-class Safaris.
+Both countries have unique tribal villages to visit, traditions to learn, singing and dancing to participate in, and crafts to purchase.

 We will immerse ourselves into the culture for an amazing experience.
 Our guides are locals who will be with us the entire time.
 Often, we are introduced to their families and taken to their villages.
 We aren't just "tourists."
 We are considered "friends of the family."
-You will never forget the many stories thatyou will hear as you learn more about the culture on an intimate and personal level.
+You will never forget the many stories that you will hear as you learn more about the culture on an intimate and personal level.